Simplifying Patient Login by Rethinking SMS Authentication

 I started exploring SMS OTP login flows for other companies, searching for answers.
 I found some companies that use email address only on their login screen - and follow up with an SMS text message.

-This approach got us thinking solved a key challenge we were facing:
+This approach got us thinking solved a core problem we were facing:

 This shift aligned with our system and significantly reduced friction.